 Between the founding of this school and the establishment of the present 257-acre campus of SUNY New Paltz, many historic changes took place.

 1828 - School for teaching of classics started

 1886 - Normal school opened

-    1925 - Changed from offering a two year degree to three year
+1925 - Changed from offering a two-year degree to a three-year degree

 1942 - Normal school becomes State Teachers College at New Paltz;

-    1947 - Graduate courses leading to master’s degree introduced
+1947 - Graduate courses leading to a master’s degree introduced

 1948 - State University of New York created by legislative action;